jxnwxx/tp/docs/UserGuide.md

 ### Editing a patient : `edit`

-Updates the details of an existing patient.
+Updates the details of an existing patient in the currently viewed patient list.
 Can only be used while viewing a list of patients.
 Run `list` to do so.